-You have been perusing the gallery of a now-retired commercial artist.
+You have been perusing the gallery of a semi-retired commercial artist.
 The difference between a commercial artist and a “fine” artist is that the former is obliged to please somebody, while the latter pleases nobody but himself.
 The latter is expected to starve — for a while, at least — to prove that he is genuine and sincere.
 The former also starves, as often as not, but it does not prove anything and only makes him grouchy.

 The fine artist takes his time and usually specializes in a certain style or subject.
 The commercial artist works under deadlines (traditionally, these are unreasonable) and must re-invent himself on a regular basis to accommodate the requirements of a given project.
 I am now mercifully free of deadlines, but I still enjoy bouncing from one stylistic extreme to another.
 I fear I may end up with whiplash.